mjbots/moteus/docs/reference.md

 Assuming your controller has firmware installed already, you can calibrate the controller using the following procedure.

-1. Set the `motor.unwrapped_position_scale` parameter using tview.
-   This is the gearbox ratio.
-A direct drive system with no gearbox should be 1.0.

-2. Run the calibration tool:

 ```
 python3 -m moteus.moteus_tool --target 1 --calibrate
 ```

 WARNING: Any attached motor must be able to spin freely.
 It will be spun in both directions and at high speed.

+After calibrating for an entirely new type of motor, you may need to adjust PID gains before the motor will perform acceptably, and/or configure `motor.unwrapped_position_scale`.

 ## Flashing and building firmware ##